PassbirdCo/MetaKeepCodeSamples/solana/README.md

-## Solana - Developer and End User signing transaction using MetaKeep SDK tutorial.
+## Solana - Developer and End User transaction signing tutorial.

-This directory contains a sample project that you can use as a starting point for using the Signing Apis for Solana chain in MetaKeep.
+This directory contains a sample project that you can use as a starting point to sign Solana transactions for your developer wallet and ask end users to sign the transaction from their wallet.

-This Project is intended to be used with the [Transaction Signing using SDK](), but you should also be able to follow by reading this README.
+This Project is intended to be used with the [Solana Transaction Signing Tutorial](https://docs.metakeep.xyz/docs/solana-developer-transaction-signing), but you should also be able to follow by reading this README.

 ## Directory Structure

 The project is organized as follows:

-- [scripts](./scripts): Contains the script to transfer SOL tokens from developer wallet to any wallet.
+- [scripts](./scripts): Contains the script to transfer SOL tokens from your developer wallet to any other wallet.
-- [frontend](./frontend): Contains the frontend code to transfer tokens from end User wallet to any wallet.
+- [frontend](./frontend): Contains the frontend code to transfer tokens from the end user wallet to any other wallet.

 ## Quick start